ChrstphrHll/npc_gen/students/Aryana Velethuil.md

 ### Description
 - Kenku Wizard from Black Rock
 - 4th year Diplomacy student in Elkenval
-- ruffled, Pale Brown eyes, and Red skin
+- speckled, Pale Brown eyes, and Red skin
 - Is Clear-headed and Fawning, and has Fun as their ideal

 ### Organizations